When it comes to departure points for a cruise, it’s hard to beat Port Everglades in Fort Lauderdale.

 Independent Parking Lots

 As is the case in most port cities, there are independent lots near the cruise port.
 While these lots aren’t as convenient as parking right at the ship, they have the advantage of being cheaper.
 Plus, the lots will have shuttles to take you right to the ship.
 So if you don’t need to park right at the ship and don’t mind an extra 10 minutes to get to the ship, you can save significantly.
-Rates for independent lots run $7 to $12 per day.
+Rates for independent lots run around $7 to $12 per day.

 Hotels with Cruise Parking